 Let us pause here for a moment.
 Go ahead, let that sink in.

-Stumped by Levitan’s incredible statement, and afraid that perhaps I had missed something in my study of literature, I decided it to probe his claim by turning to the Oxford Companion to English Literature (Oxford and New York: Oxford University Press, 2000).
-Bob Dylan certainly appears there, and is given an entry with four lines which merely informs us that “[his] lyrics have been highly praised by poets and some scholars.”
+Stumped by Levitan’s incredible statement, and afraid that perhaps I had missed something in my literary formation, I decided it to probe his claim by turning to the Oxford Companion to English Literature (Oxford and New York: Oxford University Press, 2000).
+Now Bob Dylan certainly appears there, and he is given an entry with four lines which dutifully informs us that “[his] lyrics have been highly praised by poets and some scholars.”
 Then I looked up James Joyce, another potential claimant to the title of “greatest and most important Western writer since Shakespeare” that I chose at random.
 Joyce is mercifully also listed, and is given seventy-four lines to Dylan’s four—which is to say that Joyce is given well over 1,700% more space in this reference work than Dylan.
-Well, it seems that the editor of the Oxford Companion to English Literature might have missed something, too1.
+Well, it seems that the editor of the Oxford Companion to English Literature might have missed something too1.

 Now of the things which we have spoken, this is the sum: it is the nature of blurbs to be given to exaggeration of various kinds because, by and large, blurbing is an exercise in truthiness.
 Blurbs toe party lines, deride straw man opponents, and hyperbolize the merits of any given book beyond recognition.
-For this reason a majority of them are useless, and if considered at all, should be taken with an enormous grain of salt.
-More often than not, however, they should be altogether disregarded.
+For this reason a good many of them are useless, and if considered at all, should be taken with an enormous grain of salt.
+In some cases, they should be altogether disregarded.
 (But let us give honor where honor is due: Dr Decker should be thanked for writing an honest, balanced, and actually helpful blurb for Dr Caragounis’ book.)

 Allow me to give the final word of this tirade to the greatest and most important satirists in Western literature since Jonathan Swift, the brilliant co-authors of Right Behind: A Parody of Last Days Goofiness (Moscow, ID: Canon, 2001), Mr (now Dr) Sock and Nathan Wilson.
 I reproduce below the blurbs they masterfully crafted for their hilarious book, for as the once controversial Bishop Pike once wrote in a blurb, “Throughout history satire has been an effective device for stabbing people awake”—and Right Behind offers us blurb satire at its best.
 Enjoy!